 Amy Quan Barry, Lorraine Hansberry Professor of English (MFA: University of Michigan) is the author of the poetry collections Asylum, Controvertibles, Water Puppets, and Loose Strife, as well as the novels She Weeps Each Time You’re Born, We Ride Upon Sticks, which was awarded the American Library Association’s Alex Award, and the 2022 release When I’m Gone, Look for Me in the East.
 Barry is one of a select group of writers to receive NEA fellowships in both poetry and fiction.
-She was Forward Theater’s first ever Writer-in-Residence, and her first play production, The Mytilenean Debate, will be staged in spring 2022.
+She is Forward Theater’s first ever Writer-in-Residence, and her first play production, The Mytilenean Debate, was staged in spring 2022.

 Ron Kuka, Program Coordinator, Faculty Associate (MFA: University of Iowa) has published short stories in the Iowa Journal of Literary Studies, Toyon, and Pavement.
 His teaching has been recognized with the Chancellor’s Hilldale Award for Excellence in Teaching.
 He serves as Faculty Advisor of Madison Review and also helps coordinate the Oakhill Prison Humanities Project.

 Each year, the Wisconsin Institute for Creative Writing receives up to a thousand applications from some of the best emerging writers in the country.
-Six are selected to write for a year, contribute to the life of the university, and teach intermediate-level courses in fiction and poetry.
+Five or six are selected to write for a year, contribute to the life of the university, and teach intermediate-level courses in fiction and poetry.
 Our undergraduates in creative writing work with both established authors and the stars of tomorrow.
 You can read the biographies of current fellows and view the list of past fellows here.

-Many of our introductory courses in creative writing are taught by MFA candidates in poetry or fiction.
+Many of our introductory courses in creative writing are taught by Teaching Assistants who are MFA candidates in poetry or fiction.
 The University of Wisconsin-Madison’s MFA program is among the most competitive in the country.
 Instructors go through rigorous training in Creative Writing and Composition pedagogy and frequently win department teaching awards.
 MFA alums who have taught English 207 at UW have gone on to wide acclaim, and many are now professors at universities around the country.